Aubrey Davis Park Trail Safety Improvements Project

 While bikes and pedestrians move at different speeds, fast cyclists and pelotons avoid using the park trails, because pedestrians in groups, walking dogs, or talking on iPhones make passing difficult even at very slow speeds.
 Cyclists use park trail because the park trails are direct and safer than riding in traffic on North Mercer Way which is suitable only for experienced cyclists.
 My experience is that pedestrians and cyclists treat each other with courtesy, and the only injury accidents I know of were caused by unleashed dogs interfering with cyclists, and a cyclist suffering a broken clavicle due to unmarked tree damage east of Island Crest Way.

-Jstan about 2 years ago
+Jstan almost 3 years ago

 As I mentioned during the first open house for this project, an example trail is the pathway system in Myrtle Edwards Park.
 In constrained areas where widening a single trail is not practical, the multi-use pathway separates into two trails so walkers and bikes can still be separated.
 Perhaps it wasn’t a priority at the time, but conditions have changed and bikeways are critical to a equitable and healthy future.
 As an elder cyclist, a way to safely bike through the park on a trail shared with other users would be appreciated.

-Callie about 2 years ago
+Callie almost 3 years ago

 Can’t make your meeting on the 17th but would like to share my experience on Sunday morning.